 Real estate syndications are a way of pooling capital from various individuals to then, collectively, invest in a real estate asset.
-Syndications are generally a great vehicle for those who cannot or do not want to buy an investment property outright on their own – also known as passive investing.
+Syndications are often a good option for those unable or unwilling to buy an investment property outright – also known as passive investing.

 As was the case with the airline ticket example above, real estate syndications function in a similar manner.

-Several individuals invest in the syndicate, and then the manager of the syndicate (known as the “sponsor”) will then leverage those funds to invest in a real estate deal.
-Syndications are the original form of real estate “crowdfunding,” a term that only grew in popularity with the advent of online crowdfunding platforms like CrowdStreet and RealtyMogul.
+Several individuals will put capital towards the syndicate, and then the manager of the syndicate (the “sponsor”) will uses those funds to invest in a real estate property.
+Real estate syndication was the first type of “crowdfunding,” which became more well-known after online crowdfunding platforms were created.
+Examples include CrowdStreet and RealtyMogul.

 Syndications can be as simple as two people investing together.
-Others can be much more complex, with dozens if not hundreds of people investing in a specific deal or real estate fund.
+Others can be much more complex.
+Some with dozens if not hundreds of people investing in a specific deal or real estate fund.

 Related: Become an Investor

 Why Do Investors Participate in Real Estate Syndication?

 There are several reasons why investors participate in real estate syndications.
-As noted above, one of those reasons is when someone does not want to or cannot afford to purchase a property directly.
+One of those reasons is when someone does not want to or cannot afford to acquire the property directly.

 Investing in real estate without actively managing it is a passive approach, with the sponsor taking care of the daily responsibilities.
 The sponsor, considered the active partner, owns all responsibilities ranging from acquisition to permitting, design, financing, construction, lease-up, and eventually, disposition.

-In other circumstances, someone simply may not have sufficient capital to purchase an investment property on their own.
-They might only have $100,000 to invest, for example, which may not be enough to acquire, renovate and stabilize a property.
+In other circumstances, someone simply may not have sufficient capital to acquire the property on their own.
+For example, an accredited investor might only have $100,000 to invest, which may not be enough to acquire, renovate and stabilize a property.
 This is a prime example of when the syndication’s partnership model works particularly well.